 West Midlands Ambulance Service takes around 4,000 ‘999’ calls every single day and we’re getting busier.

 When you call 999, its our control room staff in our two Emergency Operations Centres in Stafford and Brierley Hill who will answer you.
 Each call is categorised to ensure patients get the most appropriate response to their clinical needs.
 However, many people still think we take every patient to hospital – the reality is very different!
-Around 5% of our calls are actually dealt with on the phone when you call 999.
-When our staff respond by ambulance to a 999 call, they treat the majority of patients at the scene with only around 50% actually needing further treatment in A&E or at another treatment unit.
+Around 15% of our calls are actually dealt with on the phone when you call 999.
+When our staff respond by ambulance to a 999 call, they treat the majority of patients at the scene with less than 50% actually needing further treatment in A&E.

 With more than 460 ambulances, the Trust’s fleet has the highest percentage of traditional double-crewed ambulances in the country.
-Of those, 15 ambulances have 4×4 capability and all of our response cars are 4×4 capable too.
-As well as ambulances, all of our paramedic officers respond in 4×4 cars.
+Of those, 15 ambulances have 4×4 capability and all of our paramedic officers also respond in 4×4 cars.

 Our fleet and front-line staff respond from 15 ambulance hubs across the region.
 We are the only ambulance service to have a paramedic on every vehicle.
 We are achieving this by recruiting graduate paramedics from university, many of whom will have completed their practical placements with us.
 In addition, we provide additional training for existing staff and we also run an incredibly successful student paramedic programme.

 Our regular front-line staff receive assistance from a number of specialist staff and an ‘army’ of volunteers;